 City Trees Program

-The City of Minneapolis is once again working with Tree Trust (a local non profit organization) to provide about 1,000 trees to Minneapolis property owners at the cost of only $25.
+The City of Minneapolis is once again working with Tree Trust (a local non profit organization) to provide about 1,000 trees to Minneapolis property owners at the cost of only $30 for large shade trees and $40 for fruit trees and smaller species.

 How does the program work?